azamsharp/azamsharp.github.io/_posts/2023-11-07-complete-guide-jwt-authentication.md

 }
 ```

+> It is best practice to validate the token on the server and the client.
+Client validation of the token will be added later to this article.

 > This article does NOT cover refresh tokens.
 Maybe this is something that I can add in the future.
 The primary purpose of refresh tokens in JSON Web Tokens (JWTs) is to extend the lifetime of access tokens while maintaining a secure authentication mechanism.
 Access tokens, which are typically short-lived, are used to verify a user's identity for specific actions within an application.
 However, frequent re-authentications due to expiring access tokens can disrupt the user experience and hinder the application's usability.

 ### Source Code